-But because these radiator traps had failed, and mostly in the open position, great plumes of steam blew from this condensate pump’s receiver down there in the basement.
+But because these radiator traps had failed, and most of them were stuck in the open position, great plumes of steam blew from this condensate pump’s receiver down there in the basement.
 This is because steam traps trap steam.
 And when they're dead, they don't do that anymore.
 That water was so hot that the poor condensate pump just couldn't handle it.
 Whenever it tried, the water at its impeller's eye would flash to steam.
-The impeller would hurl the steam bubbles outward toward the edge of the impeller, where the pressure was higher, and the steam bubbles would collapse, causing the surrounding water to rush in with a cavitating wallop.
-The pump was screeching and no water was flowing.
+The impeller would hurl the steam bubbles outward toward the edge of the impeller, where the pressure was higher, and the steam bubbles would collapse, causing the surrounding water to rush in with a wallop of cavitation.
+The pump was screeching, but no water was flowing.
 If someone didn't come to its rescue, it would die.

 He left the water on 24/7, of course.
 That made everything automatic.
 The pump smiled and went back to work.
 Absolutely brilliant, right?
 And so low-cost.

 But then up popped this other problem: The pump came on every few minutes as the hose filled the receiver tank, and because it was a condensate pump, it just kept dumping its load into the boiler.
 All this water, of course, flooded the boiler, and since a steam boiler won't make steam if it's flooded, the people upstairs began to complain.